TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/assignments/ndeanon25/infra/api-design/README.md

 <img src="https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExNm0zYXNtMWVqZ2oxMGxkNnZ1dDV0bHp1dWw2eWxybzZ1am5paTJsbiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3o7btPCcdNniyf0ArS/giphy.gif" alt="Logo" width="250" height="190" img align="right" >

 That is the thing, it is not in a running state as of v.1.
-I wanted to divide and conquer.
+Like every project I start, I divide and conquer.
 I did my back-end and front-end separately.
 I feel like if I were to try to do both, I would get bogged down and feel overwhelmed, so separating them seemed more achievable.
 I have not connected my front end and my back end yet, so I have a server up with my API and database ready to go, but I do not have my UI connected to it.

 I want to be able to connect my users to my games and keep track of their progress in my games.
 This was the goal for the project.
 Additionally, I plan to implement user authentication and secure data storage to ensure a smooth and safe user experience.
 Once these components are connected and functional, I believe the project will be ready for its first release.